millerk22/emc2-labs/EMC2-Labs-Fall/lab11.rst

     def energy_yield(R: float, t: float) -> float:
         """Returns the estimated energy yield.

-        Uses the equation R = E^x * p^y * t^z to estimate the energy yield from the atomic bomb at different moments in time.
+        Uses the equation R = C E^x * p^y * t^z to estimate the energy yield from the atomic bomb at different moments in time where C = 1.

         Parameters:
         R : float